 Paradise Valley Road

-Later I drove another 15 minutes to the top of Paradise Valley Road.
-But I remembered seeing another road at the lower junction.
-I thought it would get us closer to the mountain.
-So we went back down to the fork.
+Soon, I drove another 15 minutes to the top of Paradise Valley Road.
+But I remembered seeing another road at the lower fork and thought it would get us closer to the mountain.
+So we went back to the junction.

 A group of OHVs (Off-Highway Vehicles) had come in after us.
-A guy I talked to said that the eastern route wasn’t suitable for compact cars.
-So I drove back up to 1400′ and started the hike there.
+A guy I talked to said that the east route would go but was not suitable for compact cars.
+So I drove back up to 1400′ and started hiking there.

 See more trip photos here.